 I’ve spent much of my life starved for loving touch.
 I’m not talking about sex here.
 I’m talking about skin to skin touch that says “I’m here.
 I care about you.
 You’re safe with me.”
 In times of high stress and upset, I frequently wrap my arms around myself, the closest I can get to getting a hug.
-Havening provides the physical comfort of touch, which we know can calm stress and produces serotonin, a natural chemical our brains produce that gives us a feeling of well-being.
+Havening provides the physical comfort of touch, which we know can calm stress and produces serotonin, a natural chemical our brains make that gives us a feeling of well-being.

 Photo by Liane Metzler on Unsplash

-Anyone who meditates or has done Lamaze breathing for childbirth knows that when we practice focusing on breathing or a mantra our minds learn to be quiet.
+or has done Lamaze breathing for childbirth knows that when we practice focusing on breathing or a mantra our minds learn to be quiet.
 The three visualizations used in Havening, combined with self-touch and counting, immediately distract from the intensity of our emotional pain, as does practicing the lateral gaze.
 We rarely use our eyes to look laterally without moving our heads, and to intentionally and repetitively do so takes focus.

 The purpose of this specific set of steps is to “rewire” a neural pathway caused by emotional damage or trauma.
 The links in the first paragraph explain the science and neurology behind this better than I can, so I won’t reiterate.
 What I will say is, somewhat to my astonishment, I noticed a sharp decrease in the emotional pain surrounding a memory the very first time I tried Havening.
 I didn’t lose the memory, but it was no longer attached to such an intense emotional reaction.
 I could think of it and remain physically relaxed and centered.
 I could see it more objectively.
 I could say, “Yes, that happened.
 It hurt me, but now it’s over.”
 Overwhelming unpleasant feelings were no longer connected to the memory.